VCityTeam/UD-SV/Doc/Devel/Needs/Need011.md

 # Need 011: a graphical user interface (GUI)

-OPEN QUESTIONS :
-tree view ?
-temporal slider always show ? (common to all use case or not)

 ### User story
 As a historian, i will need easy access to all the functionalities of the tool : movement in the 3d scene, temporal evolution, document browser, guided tour, preferences... though a GUI.